Rustlers-space/book/src/basics/Variables.md

 # Variables

 In Rust, we use **let** keyword
-To declare a variable a following syntax is used
+To declare a variable, the following syntax is used

 ```rust
 let variableName : dataType = value;